- Who is my Library Liaison/Subject Specialist?

 Librarians can work with you individually to craft instruction sessions (held in library computer labs) that will better prepare your students to conduct research and use library resources.
 You can contact a Library Subject Specialist directly, or fill out the Library Instruction Request form.

 Yes.
-As a faculty member, you have access to electronic journals, article databases, and ebooks through the Library Catalog or Find Articles and Research Data.
+As a faculty member, you have access to electronic journals, article databases, and ebooks through the Library Catalog or Databases by Subject.
 When you are off-campus, you will need to log in to use these resources.
 Simply enter your CSUN User ID and password to access these restricted resources.
 (For more information on CSUN User ID and password, see the Campus IT Username and Password page.)

 Please visit our Library Personnel Directory which lists personnel alphabetically.